-The contract completion provisions of Subdivision 4.3 referred to above in relation to ASX's securities markets do not apply to trading of individual derivatives contracts (other than warrants quoted and traded on ASX ).
+The contract completion provisions of Subdivision 4.3 referred to above in relation to ASX's securities markets do not generally apply to trading of individual derivatives contracts.

-However, the NGF does provide the following protection to clients of dealers who trade derivatives on ASX:.
+However, the NGF does provide the following protection to clients of dealers who trade derivatives on ASX:

-- Firstly, if an exchange traded option over quoted securities is exercised, the resulting purchase and sale will generally be covered by the contract completion provisions of Subdivision 4.3 discussed above. - Secondly, if a client has entrusted property to a dealer in the course of dealing in exchange traded options, the NGF provides protection against loss of that property in accordance with the provisions of Subdivision 4.9, also discussed above.
+• Firstly, if an exchange traded option over quoted securities is exercised, the resulting purchase and sale will generally be covered by the contract completion provisions of Subdivision 4.3 discussed above.

+• Secondly, if a client has entrusted property to a dealer in the course of dealing in exchange traded options, the NGF provides protection against loss of that property in accordance with the provisions of Subdivision 4.9, also discussed above.